DUALLING by austraLYSIS: Earshift 085 CD and Digital Download Release March 2024

 a) Album Bonus works (2021-3) : 8 additional works (audio: Joins; Aftermath 1; Flow Processing; Piano Dual Chord; Piano Strings Move; Joing the Links; and audiovisual: Textures of Sound; Blob Geometry) are available to play here

-The full sleeve notes are here and can be downloaded (while a more informal listeners' guide is below).
+b) CD Liner notes and other information The full liner notes are here and can be downloaded (while a more informal listeners' guide is below).

 austraLYSIS